 In order to read data efficiently, we may need to specify a group of objects for example when loading (or traversing) data we may wish to specify a list of objects that we want to mark as targets of data load (or traversal).

 Such a grouping we refer to as a collection.
 We add the notion of a collection of objects to VPI.

-The collection object of type vpiObjCollection represents a user-defined collection of VPI objects in the design; these cannot be traverse objects of type vpiTrvsObj.
-The collection contains a set of member VPI objects and can take on an arbitrary size.
+The collection object of type vpiCollection represents a user-defined collection of VPI objects in the design; these cannot be traverse objects of type vpiTrvsObj.
+The collection contains a set of VPI objects and can take on an arbitrary size.
 The collection may be created at any time and existing objects can be added to it.
-The purpose of a collection is to group design objects and permit operating on each element with a single operation applied to the whole collection group. vpi_iterate(vpiMember, <collection_handle>) is used to create a member iterator. vpi_scan() can then be used to scan the iterator for the elements of the collection.
+The purpose of a collection is to group design objects and permit operating on each element with a single operation applied to the whole collection group. vpi_scan() is used to iterate on the elements of the collection.